 Keep it up—and get specific

-It’s college crunch time, so you might want to start thinking about your possible major, particularly if you are interested in pre-med or pre-law.
-Keep talking to your guidance counselor about realistic expectations, scholarships, and financial aid options.
+It’s college search crunch time, so you might want to start thinking about your possible major, particularly if you're interested in pre-med or pre-law.
+Keep talking with your high school counselor about realistic expectations, scholarships, and financial aid options.
 Try to get into a leadership position with your extracurricular activities and bump your test prep into high gear (more than just one study session a week).

 One crazy summer